mickeysanchez/duck_duck_json/README.md

 Notes for running PhantomJS on Heroku:

-1. add a .buildpacks file to the root directory of your app, with this:
+First, add a .buildpacks file to the root directory of your app, with this:

-	# .buildpacks
+	// .buildpacks
 	https://github.com/stomita/heroku-buildpack-phantomjs.git
 	https://github.com/heroku/heroku-buildpack-ruby.git